anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureEmbeddedPremiumFinanceEndorsementsApi.md

 <a id="secureepfquoteendorsementbookingput"></a>
 # **SecureEpfQuoteEndorsementBookingPut**
-> PFUpdatePFAResponse SecureEpfQuoteEndorsementBookingPut (string xApiKey, string xAppKey, string xVersion, string origin, PFQuoteBookingRequest pFQuoteBookingRequest)
+> PFUpdatePFAResponse SecureEpfQuoteEndorsementBookingPut (string xApiKey, string xAppKey, float xVersion, string origin, PFQuoteBookingRequest pFQuoteBookingRequest)

 This API will update PFA to book a endorsement quote.